 If we are not the best in school, we are, by definition, less than.

 If we have urges that don’t fit the ‘norm,’ we are too much than.

 When we are too loud, too soft, too friendly, too shy, too anything, we are not right, acceptable and lovable exactly as we are.

 Through shame, blame, judgment and condemnation, our culture makes the child feel responsible for the discomfort of the adult.
 Again, the adults are only passing along what they learned.
 The child feels pain – she’s too angry; he has an objection – he’s spoiled; he experiences his sexuality – he’s perverted; she has desires – she’s greedy; he speaks up – he’s too demanding; she fails to speak up – she’s asking for it.

-We suppress our truth, pushing it down so far it is almost forgotten.
+We suppress our truth.
+We push it down so far it is almost forgotten.

 How can anyone love us if we have disappeared so completely that we, ourselves, hardly know we exist?

-And that is exactly the issue.
-The feeling of aloneness as a child translates into a sense of isolation as an adult.
-The feeling of not being good enough as a child results in feeling like a fraud at work, no matter how well we perform, and no matter how much recognition we receive.
+And that is the issue.
+Our core beliefs manifest themselves in our adult life.
+The feeling of aloneness as a child becomes a failure to connect with others as an adult.
+The feeling of not being good enough as a child results in inhibitions about achievement as an adult.
+And the need to perform in order to win our parents’ love often translates into feeling like a fraud at work or in relationships, no matter how many landmarks we achieve and how much much recognition we receive.